 Section 9.4 is somewhat ambiguous as currently drafted and should be modified:

 9.4 “Assignment for Security Purposes.
-Notwithstanding any other provision of this Agreement, (1) the Generating Party may, without RTO West’s consent, pledge or assign all or any portion of its Electric System for financing purposes, and (2) RTO West may, without the Generating Party’s consent, pledge or assign, for financing purposes, all or any portion of its rights or interests with respect to the RTO West Transmission System.”
+Notwithstanding any other provision of this Agreement, (1) the Generating Party may, without RTO West’s consent, pledge or assign all or any portion of its Electric System for financing purposes, and (2) RTO West may, without the Generating Party’s consent, pledge or assign, for financing purposes, all or any portion of the RTO’s rights or interests with respect to the RTO West Transmission System.”

-Exhibit D: For clarity Section I of Exhibit D should be renamed: “RTO West Remedial Action Schemes in Which the Generating Party Shall Participate.”
+Exhibit D: For clarity Section I of Exhibit D should be renamed: “RTO West Remedial Action Schemes in Which the Generating Party Is Obligated to Participate.”
 This will avoid the help to avoid the misinterpretation that the RTO might possess the authority to order Generating Parties to participate in Remedial Action Schemes beyond those in which they already participate.

 Thank you for your attention to these concerns.
 If you have any questions regarding any of them, please contact me at 510-558-1456 or cfi1@tca-us.com.